From Our Blog

 Can you resume playing golf after total shoulder replacement surgery?
 The answer may well be yes.
 To replace the shoulder, a ball-and-socket joint, the surgeon inserts a metal prosthesis to replace the “ball” (the end of the humerus) and resurfaces the inside of the “socket” (glenoid cavity) with high-density polyethylene.
 Any nearby bone spurs are […]

-Heal a Humerus Fracture Without Surgery
+How To Heal A Humerus Fracture Without Surgery

 Tobacco Use and Shoulder Surgery